Vinai/customer-activation/app/code/community/Netzarbeiter/CustomerActivation/README.txt

 System > Configuration > Customer > Customer Activation

-You can also select email notifications for the admin (when a new customer registers) and for the customer (wehn her account has been activated).
+You can also select email notifications for the admin (when a new customer registers) and for the customer (when her account has been activated).

 With the latest release this module now also works when customer email confirmation is turned off.

+Thanks to Junya Sano for the japanese translation!
 Thanks to SeL for the french translation and the bugfix!
 Thanks to SeL also for reporting the backend customer creation bug.
 Thanks to Toon van Veelen for the dutch translation!